Moving to a new state doesn’t always mean your estate plan is rendered invalid.

 Make sure your estate plan is properly translated to meet your current domicile laws.

-Schedule a consultation with our estate planning attorney to ensure your estate plans are still valid.
+Schedule a consultation with an estate planning attorney to ensure your estate plans are still valid.